Livestrong.com may earn compensation through affiliate links in this story. Learn more about our affiliate and product review process here.

 Advertisement

-Balance and wobble boards can help build strength in these small muscles across your body, improving your overall stability, balance and proprioception (your sense of body positioning), says Winnie Yu, DPT, CPT, a New York-based physical therapist at Bespoke treatments.
+Balance and wobble boards can help build strength in these small muscles all over your body, improving your stability, balance and proprioception (your sense of body positioning), says Winnie Yu, DPT, CPT, a New York-based physical therapist.
 In the long run, that adds up to improved sports performance and a lower risk of injury.

-To help you start building balance and stability, we chatted with Yu and picked out the 10 best balance boards you can buy, as well as what to look for.
-We chose our top picks based on her following recommendations and criteria.
-You can learn more about how we cover products here.
+To help you start building balance and stability, we chatted with Yu and picked out the best balance boards you can buy, as well as what to look for.
+We chose our top picks based on her recommendations and the following criteria:

 The OG balance ball is ideal for all levels of athlete and all sorts of workouts.